aradzekler/WiFi-Detector/README.md

 0. Import JAK KML API from here: [JAK Github Page](https://github.com/micromata/javaapiforkml) , or use included JAR files (same API) found in Javaapiforkml-master folder.
 1. Create a new csvWriter and csvToKml objects with paramaters.
-2. Invoke ObjectName.csvFolderReader(); to read from destination folder and write a new CSV file that includes top ten strongest networks.
+2. Invoke ObjectName.csvWriteFile(); to read from destination folder and write a new CSV file that includes top ten strongest networks.
 3. Invoke ObjectName.writeFileKML(); to write the csv file and create a new formatted KML file from it.